The Face of Climate Change: Why can’t we talk about the environment, disaster risk reduction and development without talking about climate change?

 Cities are becoming exponentially bigger by the day.
 As a result, the development problems and the danger of large-scale human tragedies are growing with them.
 Many people look to the influence of climate change.
 But should we pay more attention to the phenomenon of rapid urban growth?

-Climate Change Series: Adapting To A New Reality
+Climate Change Series: Adapting To A New

 by Brian Helmuth, Larry Atkinson and Pablo Suarez